Skip to main content

 Yes, you must carry an Inner Line Permit (ILP) to visit Key Monastery, as it lies within the restricted zone of Spiti Valley.
 All domestic and international travelers require this permit, which can be obtained online or in person at designated checkpoints in Manali or Shimla.
 Carry a printed copy and valid ID proof at all times.

 While there is no separate entry fee or ticket for the monastery, visitors are encouraged to make a small donation to support its upkeep.
 Please respect local customs—dress modestly, remove your shoes before entering prayer halls, and ask permission before photographing monks or sacred interiors.
+This cultural sensitivity is a core principle of the key-monastery-spiti-visit-guide-2026.

 What to See and Do at Key Monastery